Introduction

 FAQ

-Genetics is the most common cause, followed closely by hormonal imbalances and stress.
+Genetics is the most common reason, after that close to hormonal imbalances and stress.